AdobeDocs/commerce-webapi/src/pages/rest/modules/catalog/catalog-pricing.md

 # Manage prices for multiple products

-Magento provides REST endpoints that allow you to update multiple special prices, tier prices, base prices, or cost values with a single call.
+Adobe Commerce provides REST endpoints that allow you to update multiple special prices, tier prices, base prices, or cost values with a single call.

 The calls that update special and tier prices mimic the options available on a product's **Advanced Pricing** screen in Admin.